jrkwon/CarND-Path-Planning-Project/README.md

                 }
 ```

 Based upon these three boolean variables, I can slow down if the car is ahead and there is no way to change lanes.
-If a car is ahead of the ego car and there is enough room in left or right lane, lane change is happening.
+If a car is ahead of the ego car and there is enough room in the left or right lane, lane-change is happening.
 If there is no car ahead, then as I described earlier, the ego car's speed is increasing by 0.224 mph.
 See line 319 ~ 350.

 ```
             // -------------------------